 What should I look at when evaluating a lighting contractor?

 Unfortunately, the majority of the lighting jobs I see when driving around at night stink.
 Either they weren’t designed right from the beginning or the systems haven’t been properly maintained.
-Experience is very important, if the sales representative has only been in the business a few years or doesn’t visit his or her jobsites, his jobs probably look bad.
+Experience is very important.
+If the sales representative has only been in the business a few years or doesn’t visit his or her job site, his jobs probably look bad.
 Here is a list of things to ask or do in your research:

-- Does the sales representative have any pictures to show of jobs he or she has done
+- Does the sales representative have any pictures to show off jobs he or she has done

 - How long has the sales representative been doing lighting?
 What training have they received?
 Are they Certified?